Learn why the location of your company and customers mean so much for your visibility and brand position

 This also means significant changes to DMAs and how you reach your target audience.
 In fact, Nielsen is now looking to adapt its long-standing system to account for streaming services and network radio to get a more accurate picture.
 These actions, too, will affect how you plan for and purchase airtime.

 It’s all a bit confusing, and a quality PR agency can help you.
 At Axia Public Relations, we evaluate audience data to get your news and information to the right media outlets, where it will be most beneficial.
 We strive to obtain real media coverage and articles, which consumers consider more credible and influential than advertising.
-To find out how we can increase your visibility and recognition, contact us today or download our free e-book Learn Media Relations from the Media.
+To find out how we can increase your visibility and recognition, contact us today or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.